 Today, as in the time of Louis XV, precious wood marquetry decorations adorned with gilded bronze are used, structures made of solid wood, with marble trays.
 Obviously, each model can be unique as the finishes are handmade.
 You will find on our website a wide choice of buffets.Less

-This Louis XV sideboard opens with two doors and a drawer has fine decorations of flowers and gilded bronzes and a marble tray.
+This Louis XV buffet opens with two doors and a drawer has fine decorations of flowers and gilded bronzes as well as a marble tray.

 The Louis XV sideboard is carved on a frame of Asian mahogany wood, opens in front by a door with ornaments in gilded bronzes and marquetry.